-types are Formal and Informal.
+There are two types of Groups: Formal and Informal.
 While formal groups are established by an organization to achieve its goals, Informal groups merge spontaneously.
 Formal groups types are Command groups, Task groups, Functional group.
-And Informal groups are as follows: Interest groups, Friendship groups, Reference groups.
+And Informal groups are as follows: Interest group, Friendship groups, Reference group.

-Command group are specified by the organizational chart and often consist of a supervisor and the subordinates that report to that supervisor.
+1. Command Group: Command groups are specified by the organizational chart and often consist of a supervisor and the subordinates that report to that supervisor.
 An example of a command group is a market research firm CEO and the research associates under him.

 3. Functional Group:

 A functional group is created by the organization to accomplish specific goals within an unspecified time frame.
-Functional group remain in existence after achievement of current goals and objectives.
-Examples of functional group would be a marketing department, a customer service department, or an accounting department.
+The functional group remains in existence after the achievement of current goals and objectives.
+Examples of the functional group would be a marketing department, a customer service department, or an accounting department.

-Informal group can have a strong influence in organizations that can either be positive or negative.
+The informal group can have a strong influence on organizations that can either be positive or negative.
 For example, employees who form an informal group can either discuss how to improve a production process or how to create shortcuts that jeopardize quality.
-Informal group can take the form of interest group, friendship group, or reference group.
+The informal group can take the form of interest groups, friendship group, or reference group.

-Friendship groups are formed by members who enjoy similar social activities, political beliefs, religious values, or other common bonds.
+2. Friendship Group: Friendship groups are formed by members who enjoy similar social activities, political beliefs, religious values, or other common bonds.
 Members enjoy each other’s company and often meet after work to participate in these activities.
-For example, a group of employees who form a friendship group may have a yoga group, a Rajasthani association in Delhi, or a kitty party lunch once a month.
+For example, a group of employees who form a friendship group may have a yoga group, Cricket player group, Fans associations.

-A reference group is a type of group that people use to evaluate themselves.
-The main objectives of reference groups are to seek social validation and social comparison.
+3. Reference Group: A reference group is a type of group that people use to evaluate themselves.
+The main objective of the reference group is to seek social validation and social comparison.
 Social validation allows individuals to justify their attitudes and values while social comparison helps individuals evaluate their own actions by comparing themselves to others.
-Reference group have a strong influence on members’ behavior.
+The reference group has a strong influence on members’ behavior.
 Such groups are formed voluntarily.
-Family, friends, and religious affiliations are strong reference groups for most individuals.
+Family, friends, and religious affiliations are strong reference group for most individuals.